-Welcome to a new English Express episode.
-In this episode, we will talk about idioms on social relations when we want to describe social relations.
-But we use idioms to do that.
-Well.
-We do that every day.
-And I’m not going to tell you about idioms you will never use no just the idioms you’re going to need an everyday English.
+[00:00:00] Welcome to a new English Express episode.
+In this episode, we will talk about idioms on social relations when we want to describe social relations, but we use idioms to do that.
+Well, we do that every day, and I’m not gonna tell you about idioms you will never use.
+No, just the idioms.
+You are going to need an everyday English.

 [00:00:20] You can find the transcript of this episode on my website, englishpluspodcast.com.
 And now without further, let’s talk about social relations idioms.

 [00:00:35] So first let’s talk about friends.
 We’re talking about social relations, right?
 And what’s better to talk about social relations than a friend, a good friend, actually.
 What do you think a good friend should be like?
 Well, a good friend is someone who will always be there for you when you need them.
 Don’t you agree?

 [00:00:52] But what is that be there for?
 What’s be there for?
 Just be there.
 Or does it have a different meaning or does it have a deeper meaning?
 That’s what I’m talking about.
 A good friend is indeed someone who will always be there for you when you need them.
 And when you say be there for, that means be ready to help.

 [00:01:10] Not just be there, not just stand there.
 When someone is there for you, that means this person is ready to help.
 If you decide to be there for people, for your friends, for your family, that means you are ready to help them.
 It’s not just be there, be in the room.
 That’s a different story.
 Be there for someone.
 That means be ready to help.